 Menu

-Who Is Eligible to File a Mesothelioma Claim in North Dakota?
+Who Is Eligible to File a Mesothelioma Lawsuit in North Dakota?

-The Minot plant used vermiculite from Libby, Montana, to make insulation.
-W.R.
-Grace mined Libby vermiculite.
-The Libby mine also contained asbestos, which contaminated the vermiculite.
-In 1983, after 38 years of use, the Minot plant stopped processing the vermiculite.
-Until this time, workers at the plant may have been exposed to asbestos.
+The Minot plant used vermiculite from the W.R.
+Grace mine in Libby, Montana, to make insulation.
+The Libby mine contained asbestos, which contaminated the vermiculite.
+In 1983, the Minot plant stopped processing vermiculite after 38 years of use.
+Workers at the plant may have been exposed to asbestos while on the job.

-North Dakota residents living in the following towns and cities have filed mesothelioma lawsuits to protect their rights and seek compensation from manufacturers and distributors of asbestos:
+North Dakota residents living in the following towns and cities have filed mesothelioma lawsuits and received compensation from manufacturers and distributors of asbestos:

 • Fargo, ND